mckenzielee/Qi-Docs/docs/Reading_Data.rst

 the APIs used to read :ref:`Qi_Stream_topic` data.
 Results are influenced by :ref:`QiType_topic`,
 :ref:`Sds_View_topic`, :ref:`Qi_Filter_expressions_topic`, and :ref:`Qi_Table_format_topic`.

-If you are working in a .NET environment, convenient Sds Client libraries are available.
+If you are working in a .NET environment, convenient SDS Client libraries are available.
 The ``ISdsDataServiceinterface``, which is accessed using the ``SdsService.GetDataService()`` helper, defines the functions that are available.